Newtown High School of the Performing Arts

 Dance

 Classical Ballet Companies provide students with a particular interest and ability in classical ballet as well as offer the opportunity to engage in further performance experience.
-Members of the Classical Ballet Companies are required to meet the same general criteria for selection as members of the Dance Companies including attending TWO additional training classes a week.

 All Year 7 Dance auditioned students are invited to audition for a place in the Junior Classical Ballet Company and if successful rehearsals will be on a Tuesday afternoon 3.30-5.30pm.
 Not all dancers will be successful in gaining a place in the Junior Classical Ballet Company.